oneapi-src/oneMKL/README.md

 Having installed oneMKL Interfaces headers as `-I` instead on system includes (as `-isystem`) helps to resolve this problem.
 We use `INTERFACE_INCLUDE_DIRECTORIES` to add paths to installed oneMKL Interfaces headers (check `oneMKLTargets.cmake` in `lib/cmake` to find it).
 It's a known limitation that `INTERFACE_INCLUDE_DIRECTORIES` puts headers paths as system headers.
 To avoid that:
 - Option 1: Use CMake >=3.25.
 In this case oneMKL Interfaces will be built with `EXPORT_NO_SYSTEM` property set to `true` and you won't see the issue.
 - Option 2: If you use CMake < 3.25, set `PROPERTIES NO_SYSTEM_FROM_IMPORTED true` for your target.
 E.g: `set_target_properties(test PROPERTIES NO_SYSTEM_FROM_IMPORTED true)`.

-### Conan

-1. I am behind a proxy.
-How can Conan download dependencies from external network?
-   - `~/.conan/conan.conf` has a `[proxies]` section where you can add the list of proxies.
-For details refer to [Conan proxy settings](https://docs.conan.io/en/latest/reference/config_files/conan.conf.html#proxies).

-2. I get an error while installing packages via APT through Conan.
-    ```
-    dpkg: warning: failed to open configuration file '~/.dpkg.cfg' for reading: Permission denied
-    Setting up intel-oneapi-mkl-devel (2021.1-408.beta07) ...
-    E: Sub-process /usr/bin/dpkg returned an error code (1)
-    ```
-    - Although your user session has permissions to install packages via `sudo apt`, it does not have permissions to update debian package configuration, which throws an error code 1, causing a failure in `conan install` command.
-    - The package is most likely installed correctly and can be verified by:
-      1. Running the `conan install` command again.
-      2. Checking `/opt/intel/inteloneapi` for `mkl` and/or `tbb` directories.

 ---